lraycheva/core/docs/capabilities/04_windows/02_workspaces/03_enabling-workspaces/enabling-workspaces.md

 It is recommended that all Glue42 and app logic be executed after the Frame has been loaded in order to avoid unexpected behaviors and memory leaks.

-## Web Client Applications
+## Web Client Apps

-To enable the [Workspaces API](../../../../reference/core/latest/workspaces/index.html) in your [Web Client](../../../../developers/core-concepts/web-client/overview/index.html) applications, install the [`@glue42/web`](https://www.npmjs.com/package/@glue42/web) and [`@glue42/workspaces-api`](https://www.npmjs.com/package/@glue42/workspaces-api) packages and initialize the [Glue42 Web](../../../../reference/core/latest/glue42%20web/index.html) library by passing the `GlueWorkspaces()` factory function in the configuration object.
+To enable the [Workspaces API](../../../../reference/core/latest/workspaces/index.html) in your [Web Client](../../../../developers/core-concepts/web-client/overview/index.html) apps, install the [`@glue42/web`](https://www.npmjs.com/package/@glue42/web) and [`@glue42/workspaces-api`](https://www.npmjs.com/package/@glue42/workspaces-api) packages and initialize the [Glue42 Web](../../../../reference/core/latest/glue42%20web/index.html) library by passing the `GlueWorkspaces()` factory function in the configuration object.
 When `GlueWeb()` resolves, the Workspaces API will be accessible through the `workspaces` property of the returned object - e.g., `glue.workspaces`.
-See below examples of how to enable the Workspaces API in JavaScript, React and Angular applications.
+See below examples of how to enable the Workspaces API in JavaScript, React and Angular apps.

 ### JavaScript